Trauma & the Holidays: Navigating Difficult Emotions

 Ways to Support Yourself During the Holiday Season

-There is no one-size-fits-all approach.
+There is no one-size-fits-all approach to navigating this time of year.
 What soothes one person might overwhelm another.
-But these practices can offer options — gentle pathways back to yourself.
+But these practices are simply invitations, gentle pathways back to yourself.

 1. Name What’s True, Without Shame